Arrogate: 2017: four-year-old season

-Arrogate was originally scheduled to begin his four-year-old campaign in the San Pasqual Stakes but heavy rains at Santa Anita caused Baffert to scratch from the race.
+Arrogate was originally scheduled to begin his four-year-old campaign in the San Pasqual Stakes but heavy rains at Santa Anita caused Baffert to scratch him from the race.
 Instead, he trained Arrogate up to the $12 million Pegasus World Cup at Gulfstream Park on January 28, 2017.
-The race was promoted as a final matchup with California Chrome, who was retiring to stud after the race.
+The race was promoted as a final match-up with California Chrome, who was retiring to stud after the race.
 Both horses were compromised by the post position draw.
 Arrogate drew post position one and risked getting trapped along the rail in traffic.
-California Chrome drew the outside post position which caused him to be carried wide in the first turn.
-California Chrome eventually settled behind the early leaders alongside Arrogate but could not respond when the latter made his move, possibly having wrenched his leg early in the race.
-California Chrome was eased to prevent the possibility of further injury and finished ninth.
+California Chrome drew the outside post, which caused him to be carried wide in the first turn.
+He eventually settled behind the early leaders alongside Arrogate but did not respond when the latter made his move, possibly having wrenched his leg early in the race.
+He was eased to prevent the possibility of further injury and finished ninth.
 Meanwhile, Arrogate swept to the lead and drew off to win by nearly five lengths over longshot Shaman Ghost.
 The timing of the race proved controversial.
-The original time, measured by Trakus based on transmitters in the horses' saddlecloths, was 1:47.61.
-However, clocking experts hand-timed the race almost a second faster, at around 1:46.9.
+The original time, measured by Trakus based on transmitters in the horses' saddle cloths, was 1:47.61.
+However, clocking experts hand-timed the race faster, at around 1:46.9.
 The timing controversy caused the Beyer Speed Figure for Arrogate to be increased from 116 to 119.
-Gulfstream did a frame-by-frame video analysis and determined the correct time was 1:46.83, a new track record.
+Gulfstream did a frame-by-frame video analysis and determined that the correct time was 1:46.83, a track record.

 Arrogate made his next start on March 25 in the Dubai World Cup at Meydan Racecourse.
 He broke poorly and was then squeezed between other horses, causing him to drop to the back of the fourteen horse field.
-Baffert feared the colt had lost all chance but Mike Smith reacted calmly, saying later that he rode him like Zenyatta, who was famous for her closing kick.
+Baffert feared that the colt had lost all chance but Mike Smith reacted calmly, saying later that he rode him like Zenyatta, who was famous for her closing kick.
 Once Arrogate recovered his stride, Smith took him to the outside of the field and started to steadily make up ground.
 When they entered the stretch, Arrogate started to close rapidly and moved by Gun Runner to win by 2 1/4 lengths.
-On a track labeled as muddy, Arrogate completed the 2000 m (roughly 10 furlongs) in 2:02.23.
+On a track labeled as muddy, he completed the 2000 m (roughly 10 furlongs) in 2:02.23.
 His share of the $10 million purse took his career prize-winning to $17,084,600, a North American record.
 "Everybody who was here tonight is going to say, 'I'm glad I was here to see that,'" said Baffert.
 "If anybody wasn't super impressed with that, they just don't like horse racing.
 I still can't believe he won the race."